May 29, 2025

 Landmark Productions

-For example, the landmark production Soldiers of the Cross (1900) combined live action, slides, and music to create an immersive experience that moved audiences to tears and, in some cases, even fainting.
+The landmark production Soldiers of the Cross (1900) combined live action, slides, and music to create an immersive experience that moved audiences to tears and, in some cases, even fainting.
+It remains one of the most ambitious multimedia works ever staged in Australia.

 Documenting National Events